ImperialSquid/zotero-zotts/README.md

 In the Library tab, by default `Ctrl/Cmd + S` will speak a paper's title, `Ctrl/Cmd + Shift + S` will speak its abstract.

+In Reader tabs:
+- If there's any text selected, `Ctrl/Cmd + S` will speak it, `Ctrl/Cmd + Shift + S` will speak from that selection to the end
-In Reader tabs, `Ctrl/Cmd (+ Shift) + S` will speak the full text of a paper.
-If you have any text selected within the document, it will read that instead.
-If no text is selected but some annotations are selected `Ctrl/Cmd + S` will speak their annotated text, `Ctrl/Cmd + Shift + S` will speak the attached comment if there is one.
+- If there's no text selected, but there are annotations selected, `Ctrl/Cmd + S` will speak their annotated text, `Ctrl/Cmd + Shift + S` will speak their comments (if any)
+- If there's no text and no annotations selected, `Ctrl/Cmd (+ Shift) + S` will default to reading the full text of the paper

 You can swap the behaviour of `Ctrl/Cmd + S` and `Ctrl/Cmd + Shift + S` in the preferences.